Team Rota: Ana M. Izquierdo Arjona

 |0

-This work, Team Rota: Ana M. Izquierdo Arjona, by PO1 Drace Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Rota: Ana M. Izquierdo Arjona, by PO2 Jett Morgan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.